 A new Tape Swap Radio show premieres every two weeks on WDIY 88.1 FM in the Lehigh Valley.
 Shows are made available here as a podcast after they've aired.
-Each show features an original session and a mix of music selected by Tape Swap's Matt Molchany and Shamus McGroggan.
+Each show features an original Shards or Rooftop Session along with other features like a mix of music, interviews, and more hosted by Maggie Mae and Shamus McGroggan.
 For individual session recordings including video of artist performances, visit the Shards Sessions and Rooftop Sessions pages.

 Philadelphia garage rockers RunHideFight blast through a Rooftop Session; plus we listen to a mix of new music from some of our DIY favorites including Teenage Halloween, The Retinas, Soft Idiot, Georgey V, and more.

 Brooklyn lo-fi post-rock band Spirit Of… perform a Shards Session; plus a preview of the music coming to Allentown ArtsFest 2018 with ArtsFest’s Brandon Wunder.

 NEPA's finest purveyors of sleazy garage rock, Under the Clothesline, perform a Rooftop Session; plus interviews and song selections from some of the young up-and-comers behind new ventures in the Lehigh Valley's DIY music scene: multi-media production company Lab Two Twelve and DIY Easton show space Live at 13.

 Easton psych/garage rock musician Brother JT joins us for a Rooftop Session; plus, we talk with radio DJ/producer Neil Hever who picks out records from his collection to trace the lineage of the Lehigh Valley’s garage rock past.

 Allentown noise rock/punk band Tile perform a Rooftop Session; plus, we listen to a mixtape from Poconos punk band Cheap Pop.